Fly Fishing Paradise: Our Favorite Guided Trips Around Bozeman and Yellowstone

 Three rivers make this area stand out:

-• The Madison – Fast water and plenty of room to float.
+- The Madison – With fast water and plenty of room to float, the Madison is unmatched.
 It fishes best by drift boat, especially in summer when hatches bring trout to the surface.

 Each river has its own style, so most anglers try at least two during a visit.